Coming Soon - Available for Pre-Order Now

 On Division Street, time has moved on.
 When the Shenkmans arrive—a young couple expecting a baby boy—it is as if the accident never happened.
 But when Waldo, the Shenkmans’ brilliant, lonely son who marvels at the beauty of the world and has a native ability to find connections in everything, befriends Dr. Wilf, now retired and struggling with his wife’s decline, past events come hurtling back in ways no one could ever have foreseen.

 In Dani Shapiro’s first work of fiction in fifteen years, she returns to the form that launched her career, with a riveting, deeply felt novel that examines the ties that bind families together—and the secrets that can break them apart.
 Signal Fires is a work of haunting beauty by a masterly storyteller.

 About the Author

-DANI SHAPIRO is a best-selling novelist and memoirist and host of the podcast Family Secrets (now in its sixth season).
+DANI SHAPIRO is a best-selling novelist and memoirist and host of the podcast Family Secrets (now in its seventh season).
 Her work has been featured in The New York Times, The New Yorker, Vogue, and Time.
 She has taught at Columbia and New York University and is the co-founder of the Sirenland Writers Conference.
 She lives in Litchfield County, Connecticut.

 “Signal Fires is an urgent and compassionate meditation on memory, time, and space.
 Shapiro has created a world that's as wrenching as it is wondrous.” —Ruth Ozeki, author of A Tale for the Time Being